jxdesign/SmartRewards/README.md

 [Latest iterations and builds](https://github.com/jxdesign/SmartRewards/pulls?q=is%3Apr+is%3Aclosed)

+## Add it to your phone

+If you'd like to add the bot to your

 ## Submit feedback

 While I do my best to ensure the rewards are accurate, there may be mistakes.
-If you notice a reward that looks off, or if you have a card that isn't one of the available cards, or any other bugs, feel free to open an issue on Github https://github.com/jxdesign/SmartRewards/issues or contact me via email on my bio.
+If you notice a reward that looks off, or if you have a card that isn't one of the available cards, or any other bugs, feel free to [open an issue on Github](https://github.com/jxdesign/SmartRewards/issues) or contact me via email on my bio.